SurkorDie/RooseveltIslandMarketplace/README.md

     6. admin can create, edit, update & delete products
     7. admin can create categories
     9. admin can change the status of a product (processing, shipped, delivered, etc.)

-6. <b>Deployed on: (No longer available due to heroku free dyno plan has deprecated)</br> https://ecommerce-ak.herokuapp.com/
-7. raise a star to support me